GallVp/emgGO/README.md

 # emgGO

-emgGO, which stands for electromyography, graphics and optimisation, is a toolbox which allows offline muscle activity onset/offset detection in multi-channel EMG data.
+emgGO (electromyography, graphics and optimisation) is a toolbox for offline muscle activity onset/offset detection in multi-channel EMG data.

 ## Compatibility
 Currently, emgGO is being developed on macOS Mojave, MATLAB 2017b.